Fact Checked

 Slowing your breathing during sleep makes breaths shallower, and alcohol can increase snoring.

 So, should you avoid alcohol if you have Sleep Apnoea?
 If you have OSA, it is generally recommended to avoid alcohol consumption, particularly before bedtime.
 If you do choose to drink alcohol, it’s important to do so in moderation and not to drink within a few hours of going to bed.
-It’s also essential to consult with a healthcare professional to receive the most effective treatment for sleep apnea.
+It’s also essential to consult with a healthcare professional to receive the most effective treatment for Sleep Apnoea.

 Does alcohol cause Sleep Apnoea?